 - Are in good financial standing with the City of Ottawa

-- Are located in and serve residents of Ottawa
+- Are located in and serve the residents of Ottawa

-- Have been in existence for more than two years OR are sponsored by an incorporated non-profit organization that has been in existence for more than five years
+- Have been in existence for more than two years OR are sponsored by an organization that has been in existence for more than five years

 Ineligible projects and expenses:

-Please see the Guidelines and Checklists for a full listing of ineligible projects and expenses.
+Please see the Application for a full listing of ineligible projects and expenses for both funding streams.

 How funding decisions are made:

-One-Time Non-Renewable Community Project Funding applications will be assessed through a community based allocation committee process.
+One-Time Non-Renewable Community Project Funding applications will be assessed through an allocation committee process.